Elementary School Curriculum

 Literacy

-Mondo is a comprehensive literacy program that offers teachers all elements of reading instruction.
+Benchmark Advance is a comprehensive literacy program that offers teachers all elements of reading instruction.
 This program allows teachers to differentiate effectively and assess student growth throughout the year.

-Components of Bookshop CC:
+Components of Benchmark Advance:

 READING RESOURCES FOR PARENTS:

 - Small-Group Reading: Meeting all students where they are as they practice standards from the whole group in a small group setting.
+This can focus on leveled comprehension, fluency, vocabulary, knowledge development, etc.

 - Phonics: Teach phonics through sequential, fast-paced routines that develop foundational skills for proficient reading.